AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0.md

 - When the same topic is reused across multiple maps with different conditional presets, publishing the latest map to Salesforce overwrites the topic content, resulting in incorrect data being displayed to users of previously published maps.
 (GUIDES-37806)
 - When publishing a Native PDF for a map that includes conditional processing or certain nested maps, the `dc:title` defined in the map fails to appear on the PDF cover, resulting in a missing cover title.
 (GUIDES-37733)
 - Generating AEM site output (using composite component mapping) for a map fails and results in an error when the `map_title` variable is present in the output path.
 (GUIDES-36968)
-- When an output path with a trailing slash is specified in the Native PDF output preset, the UI automatically appends an additional trailing slash, resulting in a double‑slash path that causes the PDF upload to fail in certain scenarios.
+- When an output path with a trailing slash is specified in the Native PDF output preset, the UI automatically appends an additional trailing slash, resulting in a double-slash path that causes the PDF upload to fail in certain scenarios.
 (GUIDES-34932)
 - Publishing AEM Sites pages generated from DITA content through Quick Publish or Manage Publication unintentionally publishes the associated DITA assets.
 (GUIDES-27967)
 - When publishing a map to AEM Sites (using legacy component mapping), cross-references (`xrefs`) with `scope = peer` that target sub-elements of a topic (such as paragraphs) in a different map do not resolve to the specific element ID and instead resolve only to the parent topic, causing the page to load at the start of the topic rather than scrolling to the intended section.
 (GUIDES-21802)
 - When publishing a DITA map using baseline on AEM Sites (with legacy component mapping), the map elements with the attribute `processing-role = resource-only` are also getting published.
 (GUIDES-34298)